MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-getdevices.md

 ## -description

-The <b>GetDevices</b> method creates a <a href="https://msdn.microsoft.com/f04644e4-5e20-490d-847c-001ae2aa7fe5">FaxDevices</a> object, a collection of all the fax devices exposed by all the fax service providers (FSPs) currently registered with the fax service.
+The <b>IFaxServer::GetDevices</b> method creates a <a href="https://msdn.microsoft.com/025b7393-b693-4d75-973a-4a058059eb22">IFaxDevices</a> interface, a collection of all the fax devices exposed by all the fax service providers (FSPs) currently registered with the fax service.

 ## -parameters